The signs of dominance are pretty clear, when you know what you need to pay attention to.

 Real Life Check:

 Avoid this one if you’re older than 20 YO and sober.
-As a matter of fact, avoid it even when you’re drunk: it’s rather juvenile and it’s extremely annoying.
+It’s rather juvenile and it’s annoying, too.

 It’s also easy to remove your arm and make you look as overly aggressive.